luismiguelcasadodiaz/inception/learnings/Mariadb_learnings.md

-# accesing as root from other containers
+# accessing as root from other containers

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.1.1' IDENTIFIED BY 'your_root_password';